How do I apply for real estate tax relief?

 - Copy of Veteran’s death certificate showing death occurred on or after January 1, 2011 (if applicable).

 Disabled Veterans who qualify under provisions of the Code of Virginia and Isle of Wight County Ordinance may receive relief on one motor vehicle owned and regularly used by a veteran who has either lost, or lost the use of, one or both legs, or an arm or a hand, or who is blind or who is permanently and totally disabled as certified by the Department of Veterans Services.
-In order to qualify, the veteran shall provide a written statement to the Commissioner of Revenue or other assessing officer from the Department of Veterans Services that the veteran has been so designated or classified by the Department of Veterans Services as to meet the requirements of this section, and that his disability is 100% service-connected.
+In order to qualify, the veteran shall provide a written statement to the Commissioner of Revenue or another assessing officer from the Department of Veterans Services that the veteran has been so designated or classified by the Department of Veterans Services as to meet the requirements of this section, and that his disability is 100% service-connected.

 Please contact the Commissioner of the Revenue’s Office at (757) 365-6272.